-The Student Strategy & Security Journal is a student-led, peer-reviewed, academic journal centred around international relations and security.
-Committed to academic excellence, 3SJ strives to provide a platform for the most brilliant voices in international relations, security studies and political science.
+The Student Strategy & Security Journal (3SJ) is a student-led, peer-reviewed, academic journal centred around international relations and security.
+Its motto is “Mentoring emerging academics to shine”.
+Committed to academic excellence, 3SJ strives to provide a platform for the newest and most innovative voices in international relations, security studies and political science.
 As demonstrated in the breadth of articles, interviews and reports, 3SJ welcomes pluralism in both content and methods.
-The product of academic rigour and collaboration, the Student Strategy & Security Journal aims to spark intellectual curiosity, challenge traditional narratives and engage students and scholars in dialogue that reaches across borders and disciplines.
+The product of academic rigour and collaboration and guided by an outstanding international Council of Academic Advisors, this journal aims to spark intellectual curiosity, challenge traditional narratives and engage students and scholars in intersectional dialogues that reach across borders and disciplines.
+3SJ is affiliated with the University of Glasgow and is a Scottish Charitable Incorporated Organisation (SCIO) registered with the Scottish Charity Regulator (OSCR) under Charity Number SC052519.

 EDITOR IN CHIEF

 ADMIRA BUZIMKIC is a Ph.D.
 Candidate in the Department of Political Studies at Queen’s University, Kingston, Ontario, specializing in International Relations and Comparative Politics.
-Admira received a Bachelor of Arts degree with High Distinction from the University of Toronto in International Relations, Near and Middle Eastern Civilizations, and European Studies and a Master of Arts degree in Globalization from McMaster University, Hamilton, Canada.
-Admira’s research interests focus on the intersection of global governance, security studies, international political economy, and migration.
-Her dissertation examines European border enforcement capacity building in the border region between Croatia and Bosnia and Herzegovina, specifically exploring the role of corporate interest in shaping European border security objectives over the last two decades.
+Admira received a Bachelor of Arts degree with High Distinction from the University of Toronto in International Relations, Near and Middle Eastern Civilizations and European Studies and a Master of Arts in Globalization from McMaster University, Hamilton, Canada.
+Admira’s research interests focus on the intersection of global governance, security studies, international political economy and migration.
+Her dissertation examines European border enforcement capacity building in the border region between Croatia and Bosnia and Herzegovina, specifically exploring the role of corporate interest in shaping European border security objectives over the last three decades.

 We want to extend a special thanks to the founders of 3SJ: Grant Jones, Clemence Emeriau, Paul Galienne, and Jacopo Grande.